Cumulocity-IoT/cumulocity-processing-widget-plugin/README.md

  ## Features

  *  **Support single device and group devices:** Based on widget configuration.
- *  **Display realtime process update:** whenever a new event is triggered it updates the state based on the field value
+ *  **Display realtime process update:** whenever a new event is triggered it updates the state based on the field value.
  *  **Displays the current state of the process:** Displays the current state based on last event status.

 ## Prerequisite

    Cumulocity c8ycli >=1016.x.x

 ## Installation

 ### Runtime Widget Deployment?

 * This widget support runtime deployment.
-Download [Runtime Binary](https://github.com/SoftwareAG/cumulocity-processing-widget-plugin/releases/tag/1.0.0-beta) and use application builder to install your runtime widget.
+Download [Runtime Binary](https://github.com/SoftwareAG/cumulocity-processing-widget-plugin/releases/download/1.0.0-beta/processing-runtime-widget-1.0.0-beta.zip) and use application builder to install your runtime widget.

 ## QuickStart
 This guide will teach you how to add widget in your existing or new dashboard.